 - No use of glyphosate

-The intentions and expectations were considered crazy by local farmers: it was very difficult to guarantee a harvest with those quality levels, without the use of chemistry, especially if you wanted to maintain a high yield.
+The intentions and expectations were considered crazy by the local farmers: it was very difficult to guarantee a harvest with those quality levels, without the use of chemicals, especially if one wanted to maintain a high yield.

-The solution was simple: give up high yields, provide for a rotation to avoid soil impoverishment due to monoculture and pay farmers every year, even when the wheat harvest was not foreseen.
+The solution was simple: give up the high yield, provide for a rotation to avoid the impoverishment of the soil due to monoculture, and pay the farmers every year, even when the wheat harvest was not expected.

-So it was that, returning to the ancient technique of three-year rotation, a huge leap was made at the same time towards the revolutionary concept of 100% traceability throughout the supply chain.
+Thus, by returning to the ancient technique of three-year rotation, a huge leap was made at the same time towards the revolutionary concept of 100 per cent traceability throughout the entire supply chain.

 Average nutritional values per 100 grams of product